persapiens/Course/Project/BuildTestAnalysis.md

 To support the commit fuzzer, create a new branch for iTrust, called `fuzzer`.
 Create a corresponding jenkins job which enables you to run the test suite against this branch.
 Finally, you will need to handle rollback (reverting the commit/reseting to head in git) after submitting to jenkins.
 Create a  ansible playbook that can help you run the fuzzer.

 Using your automated commit fuzzer, generate 100 random commits (that still compile) and test runs.
-Warning, in order to do this you must have a working fuzzer well ahead of the deadline.

-##### Useless test detector
+### Test prioritization analysis

-Write a "useless" test detector that will analyze the results of the 100 commit fuzzer runs and test cases.
-A useless test is one that never fails in after all fuzzed commits.
+Write a test priorization analysis that will examine the results of the 100 commit fuzzer runs and test suite runs.
 You can extend the workshop we used for analyzing test case results.

-Generate a report that displays tests cases that always pass.
+Generate a report that displays the test cases in sorted order, based on time to execute and number of failed tests discovered.

-To get full credit for test detector+fuzzer, you must detect at least 100 useless tests.
+**Note**: Warning, in order to do this you must have a working fuzzer well ahead of the deadline.

+### Automated Test Generation

+Using esprima and AST visitor patterns, write an automated test generation algorithm to analyze checkbox.io's server-side code and automatically generate test cases for the API routes.

+**Tips**: You will want to use the route path, params, and contents of the route handler  `app.get('/api/study/load/:id', study.loadStudy );` to guide your test generation.

+You may use the auto generated testing workshop as a starting place for code.
+You may want to use a mocking framework, such as sinon-mongoose and nock, to mock access to the MongoDB instance and REST apis, during an unit test.

-### Analysis Component
+### Report

-Using esprima's ast parser and visitor pattern, create an analysis tool that runs on checkbox.io's **server-side code** (not front-end) and implements the following detections. **Using regex will result in 0 credit.**

-* **Long method**: Detect any long methods (greater than 120 lines of code).
-* **Sync calls**: Detect any function that has more than one *Sync method call: e.g. `readFileSync`.
-* **Message chains**: Detect message chains with length greater than 3 in a function.
-For example, consider this statement as having message chain of length 4: `foo.hello.get(call.size).length`.
-* **The Big O**.
-Detect any method with a big O greater than 3.

-Provide a report of the detected items in a seperate markdown file in your project submission.

-Finally, ensure to **fail the build if any of these results occur**.
+Write a report that describes your approaches.
+Include an analysis of the fuzzer and test priorization.
+What type of problems do you think the fuzzer discovered?
+What are some ways fuzzing operations could be extended in the future?
+Why do you think those tests were ranked the highest?

+Describe your approach for automated test generation.
+How many tests were you able to achieve and what was the resulting coverage?

 ### Evaluation

-* Test suites, coverage, and test results - 25%
+* Test suites, coverage, and test results, jenkins setup - 10%
 * Commit fuzzer - 25%
-* Uselesss test detector (at least 100 found) - 25%
+* Test priorization analysis - 25%
-* Analysis and build failure - 25%
+* Automated Test Generation - 25%
-* BONUS: Detect 400+ useless tests: 5 points
-* BONUS: Run 1000 fuzz runs, plus find 400+ useless tests: 5 points
+* Report - 15%

 Points may be deducted for not following instructions or including sufficient detail to evaluate capability.
+Non-contributed team members may receive reduced or 0 credit.

 **Any Jenkins setup steps, including any plugin installation, must be automated.**

 ## Submission

-[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLSfvaLNQNMF2XFxsCgSh63aW9_SgrJnx-3ueykrm16SXMqqkGw/viewform?usp=sf_link) to your repository that includes:
+[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLScPDgKPJBzBwUD152Fex9eR0Vu42gX5JD6hTKr3CdZCb2abOg/viewform?usp=sf_link) to your repository that includes:

 * your team (Unity Ids of everyone and their contribution)
 * your ansible scripts
-* your fuzzer and detector code
+* your code and configuration
 * a README.md, with your report details,
 * screencast that demostrates each evaluation criteria.

 If you want to reuse the same repo for your whole project, then create a branch for each milestone.

-**Due Tuesday, October 24th, midnight.**
+**Due Monday, March 19th, midnight.**